 We have used research to identify a subset of core skills to target in our program design.
 We organize these skills in three buckets: ready to learn; ready to thrive; and ready for anything.
 The infographic below displays those 12 core skills (leaves) and how they break down by bucket (flowers).

-Each season, we identify one of our 12 skills as the “focus skill.”
+Each series, we identify one of our 12 skills as the “focus skill.”
 Even though our lessons collectively support the range of skills, each lesson targets that focus skill.
-Additionally, the parent communication is aligned to support adults developing a thorough understanding of what that skill involves, how children develop that skill, and how they can support their child in developing that skill.
-At the end of the season, each child earns a badge commemorating their progress in that skill.
+Each week, families receive at-home curriculum to support their child in developing that skill at home through playful, outdoor learning.
+At the end of the series, each child earns a certificate commemorating their progress in that skill.

-We’re always developing new lesson plans and curriculum for each season to keep the experience fresh and engaging for our explorers who continue to learn with us season after season!
+We’re always developing new lesson plans and curriculum for each series to keep the experience fresh and engaging for our explorers who continue to learn with us season after season!